jupyterlab/jupyterlab/docs/source/user/commands.rst

 [screenshot]

-The Command Palette can be accessed using the keyboard shortcut
+The command palette can be accessed using the keyboard shortcut
 Command-Shift-C:

 [animation]